 We all know how important it is to wash hands, especially before preparing food or eating.
 But did you know you could be doing it wrong?

-In some cases, the CDC still recommends the use of hand sanitizer.
-If soap and water are unavailable, the agency suggests people use hand sanitizers that contain at least 60 percent alcohol.
+If soap and water are unavailable, the CDC suggests people use hand sanitizers that contain at least 60 percent alcohol.
 While the center acknowledges alcohol-based sanitizer doesn’t kill every type of germ, it does provide some protection.

 For additional information about the safe use of hand sanitizers and other antibacterial products, please contact your family physician.
 Need a doctor?
 Find one here.